Victqr/Ubuntu-linux-Dashboard/README.md

 # Ubuntu Server Dashboard

 A comprehensive web-based dashboard for monitoring and managing Ubuntu server resources, built using Flask.
 This dashboard offers real-time system information, user management, service control, a live chat feature, and an integrated file-sharing interface.
+(MORE UPDATES SOON)

 ## Features